-Paperbark Maple will grow to be about 30 feet tall at maturity, with a spread of 25 feet.
+Gingerbread Paperbark Maple will grow to be about 30 feet tall at maturity, with a spread of 20 feet.
 It has a high canopy with a typical clearance of 6 feet from the ground, and should not be planted underneath power lines.
 As it matures, the lower branches of this tree can be strategically removed to create a high enough canopy to support unobstructed human traffic underneath.
 It grows at a slow rate, and under ideal conditions can be expected to live for 80 years or more.

 This tree does best in full sun to partial shade.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
-This species is not originally from North America.
+This particular variety is an interspecific hybrid.

-Paperbark Maple in fall Photo courtesy of NetPS Plant Finder
+Gingerbread Paperbark Maple in fall Photo courtesy of Lake County Nursery